Editor Guidelines

 • Zero tolerance for plagiarism

-• Prohibition of data fabrication, falsification, or image manipulation
+• No data fabrication, falsification, or image manipulation

 • Proper handling of duplicate or redundant submissions